fyrepaw13/ctf_writeups/RentasCTF_Finals2024-Hardware-Analog/README.md

-For this challenge, we were given a Simduino board connected to a joystick module and LCD display.
+For this challenge, we were given a board connected to a joystick module and LCD display.

 ![image](https://github.com/fyrepaw13/ctf_writeups/assets/62428064/9307cd28-311b-47a8-89b5-b0f1403f4899)